wlohitt87-sketch/Banking_sales_Dashboard/README.md

 ## Objective

 - The goal of this project was to create an interactive Banking Dashboard that provides a comprehensive overview of client data, loans, deposits, and account balances.
-The dashboard is designed to support strategic decision-making by visualizing key banking metrics.
+The dashboard is designed to support strategic decision-making by visualizing key banking metrics and understand how data is used to minimise the risk of losing money while lending to customers.

 ### 1. Data Collection & Import